 Signing in to Plex Web App

 Signing in to your Plex account in your apps (including Plex Web App) provides many features and benefits.
-For instance, it lets you access servers that are shared with you as well as your Watch Later and Recommended queues, helps provide information to assist your app with connecting to a server, and allows you to make secure connections to servers, among many other benefits.
+For instance, it lets you access servers that are shared with you, helps provide information to assist your app with connecting to a server, and allows you to make secure connections to servers, among many other benefits.
 You can sign in to your Plex account using the Account drop-down at the top right of the Plex Web App.

 In most cases, you’ll either already be signed in or you’ll be prompted to sign in before you can access Plex Web App.